ApplauzRecognition/technical-assessment/readme.md

 For back-end candidates, please only do **test-3**.
 All 3 tests are required for full-stack candidates.

+The bonus test is meant as an optional challenge to test your React debugging and knowledge.

 ## Instructions

 When doing the technical assessment, make sure to fork this project into your own github account.
 When completed, please give us the public github URL.